libreswitch/ops/tests/rest/rest_test.md

 - The HTTP response is `204 NOT CONTENT`.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.
-- The HTTP response is `412 PRECONDITION FAILED` if Conditional request If-Match provided entity tag does not match the Port entity-tag.
-- The HTTP response is `204 NOT CONTENT` if Conditional request If-Match provided entity tag matches the Port entity-tag.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is `404 NOT FOUND`.